English to German freelance translator, native German speaker

 Translating for self-publishers: how I proceed

-How the costs of a literary translation calculated?
+How are the costs of a literary translation calculated?

 Literary English to German Translations